cu-esiil-edu/esiil-stars-student-webpages/index.md

 ***

 ### Step 2: Create a new `index.md` file
-You will create a new file called `index.md` that will serve as the landing page for the content for your webpage.
+You will create a new file called `index.md` that will serve as the content for your webpage.
 To do this you can :
 * Select the **Add file** button from the menu on the right
 * Select **Create new file**.